bitcoin-sv-specs/brfc-paymail/src/07-public-profile.md

 The image should be JPEG, PNG, or GIF.

-The returned image _MUST_ be a square, at the resolution specified by `s`, and should look good when cropped to a circle, since this will be the most common way to display the images.
+The returned image _MUST_ be a square.
+The returned image _SHOULD_ be at the resolution specified by `s`.
+The maximum size of `s` _MUST NOT_ exceed 1000 pixels.
+In addition, the image _SHOULD_ look good when cropped to a circle, since this will be the most common way to display the images.

-Note, however, that there is no way to enforce what resolution image is returned or what the viewer will do with an image that is the incorrect resolution.
-Thus, if the returned image is not a square or if it is the wrong resolution, the viewer behavior is undefined.
-Some viewers may crop the image, some may squish the image, and some may choose not to display the image at all.
+If the returned image is the wrong size, the viewer _MUST NOT_ display the image, and _MUST_ display a placeholder image instead.
+This will enforce that all returned images are square.